 - 20+ mph — under bettors flood in.
 Totals can move 3–4 points by kickoff.

 Cold and rain matter too, but they affect totals less than wind.
 A 20-degree clear day with no wind plays normally.
 A 50-degree game with sustained 22 mph wind plays like a 38-point total even if the line is 44.
+For the full weather framework, use the NFL weather betting guide.

 Reading line movement on totals